-Our stainless steel is manufactured from the 304 grade- 18/10. the best that exists for kitchen utensils.
-The finish is a mirror finishing, which prevents scratches over time and it has coated, which gives the bowl durability over time and safe use in your kitchen tableware.
+Our stainless steel serveware are manufactured from the best grade that exists for kitchen utensils.
+The finish is a mirror finishing, which prevents scratches over time and it has coated, which gives the products durability over time and safe use in your kitchen tableware.

 Our stainless steel kitchen utensils are HAND PAINTED meticulously crafted by Kashmiri artisans from India.
 India known to provide very traditional hand painted items, which are sold world-wide.
 They are known for their enriching and beautiful colors and designs.
 The Kashmiri artisans of India have uniqueness in their designs.
 They are very careful about the details of their design,in order to make it special, and making the piece unforgettably dazzling utensils.